OpenTabletDriver/OpenTabletDriver/CONTRIBUTING.md

 `build.sh` (for Linux and MacOS).
 If successful, these scripts will produce executables in a newly created `bin` subdirectory.
 You can then run OpenTabletDriver by running the executable for the Daemon and the UX.
-For all intents and purposes, this will be a fully functional, though potentially unstable (as `master` is a development branch) version of OpenTabletDriver that you can use normally.
+For all intents and purposes, this will be a fully functional, though potentially unstable (as `avalonia` is a development branch) version of OpenTabletDriver that you can use normally.

-Do note that some plugins may not have been updated to work on the latest `master` version.
+Do note that some plugins may not have been updated to work on the latest `avalonia` version.

 Once you've confirmed you are able to build the application on your computer, you can begin making changes.
-Before working, however, ensure you create a new branch to work in - we recommend/soft-require that pull requests never be made on your fork's `master` branch - this makes it harder to make further PRs, as you'll have to wait for your original to be merged before you can make another (as your new PR will contain commits from your previous).
+Before working, however, ensure you create a new branch to work in - we recommend/soft-require that pull requests never be made on your fork's `avalonia` branch - this makes it harder to make further PRs, as you'll have to wait for your original to be merged before you can make another (as your new PR will contain commits from your previous).